robinsonsarah01/folio/README.md

 What it is:
 -----------
-Folio is a streamlined portfolio builder created with the goal of helping job seekers present themselves effectively to prospective employers.
+Folio is a streamlined portfolio builder created to help job seekers present themselves effectively to prospective employers.

 Resources & Dependencies:
 ------------------------